dojokata/book/manuscript/principles.md

 Product thinking as a manageable entry to systems thinking.
 Products differ from projects in many ways.
 Three of the more important differentiators are (1) focus on a user, (2) team continuity, and, (3) how they are measured.

-### Context Rich Environment
+### Context Rich Environments

 Better context yields better content.
+A big part of the dojo is space and the visuals we plaster the walls with.

+**In the dojo we place a high importance on the visibility of system status.** This means we can see work-in-progress, maps and our journeys through these maps, metrics dashboards, and the overall compass of the team.

 ### Dynamic Collaboration